Negativity is the process of getting into an unintended rut.

-People who are always slightly tired and harried have a harder time being fully present for those they love.
+People who are always slightly tired and harried have a more challenging time being fully present for those they love.
 Excellent health can be the antidote.

-Imagine that negativity is detrimental to cellular health and that positivity is restorative and healing.how to upgrade the quality of thoughts that play habitually inside your mindClick To Tweet
+Imagine that negativity is detrimental to cellular health and that positivity is restorative and healing.

-I knew I had so much to offer the world, and I wanted to make “more of my self”, but sometimes I felt as though I was just spinning-my-wheels.
+I knew I had much to offer the world, but sometimes I felt like I was just spinning my wheels.

 By focusing on my own frustration and shame, I became that much more mired in negativity.

-Have you ever had the lingering sense that you could realize even more of your potential?
+Have you ever had the lingering sense that you could realize even more of your own potential?

-I’m happy to report that I’ve learned a few things over the last 50 years, but I still have to remind myself periodically that I have so much more to learn, experience and remember.
+I’m happy to report that I’ve learned a few things over the last 57 years, but I still have to remind myself periodically that I have so much more to learn, experience, and remember.

 Your journey of discovery is not yet over.